ComponentDriven/csf/README.md

 export const emoji = () => <Button>😀😎👍💯</Button>;
 ```

-💎 **Simple.** Writing component "stories" is as easy as exporting ES6 functions using a clean, widely-used format.
+💎 **Simple.** Writing component “stories” is as easy as exporting ES6 functions using a clean, widely-used format.

-🚚 **Non-proprietary.** CSF doesn't require any vendor-specific libraries.
+🚚 **Non-proprietary.** CSF doesn’t require any vendor-specific libraries.
 Component stories are easily consumed anywhere ES6 modules live, including your favourite testing tools like Jest and Cypress.

 ☝️ **Declarative.** The declarative syntax is isomorphic to higher-level formats like MDX, enabling clean, verifiable transformations.

-🔥 **Optimized.** Component stories don't need any libraries other than your components.
-And because they're ES6 modules, they're even tree-shakeable!
+🔥 **Optimized.** Component stories don’t need any libraries other than your components.
+And because they’re ES6 modules, they’re even tree-shakeable!

 ### Who uses CSF?